-Net cash used in operating activities for the three months ended March 31, 2015 includes the costs associated with the advancement of the GMI-1271 development program, including the manufacturing supplies and clinical expenses for the initiation of the Phase 1/2 clinical trial.
-In addition, the \$1.5 million milestone license fee due to the University of Basel and accrued as a liability as of December 31, 2014 was paid during the three months ended March 31, 2015.
-Net cash used in operating activities for the three months ended March 31, 2014 reflects, among other things, the amounts used to run our pre-clinical studies and to support the manufacturing development of GMI-1271 in preparation for the filing of an IND for this drug candidate in the first half of 2014.
+Net cash used in operating activities for the six months ended June 30, 2015 includes the costs associated with the advancement of the GMI-1271 development program, including the manufacturing supplies and clinical expenses for the initiation of the Phase 1/2 clinical trial, offset with the \$20.0 million in accounts receivable, which relates to the Pfizer milestone recorded as revenue in June 2015.
+In addition, the \$1.5 million milestone license fee due to the University of Basel and accrued as a liability as of December 31, 2014 was paid during this period.
+Net cash provided by operating activities for the six months ended June 30, 2014 reflects the receipt of the \$15.0 million non-refundable milestone payment from Pfizer offset by the amounts used to conduct our preclinical studies and to support the manufacturing development of GMI-1271 in the first half of 2014.